aviralshubham/Data-Visualisation-d3/README.md

 # GDP Per Capita Income
 1. This is Visualisation project using d3 .
+(Note i'll update with Corporate Revenue DashBoard)
 2. This is a dynamic data visualisation with data of more than 100 years.
 3. Please Run first then judge .
 4. Use of jquery Slider as well.